bennkeel/bennkeel.github.io/_dataprojects/2022-12-01-amsterdamZestimate.md

 	full_width = true
 %}

-### My Tools and Techniques
+---

+#### Tools Used:
-R Tidyverse Packages and Markdown for spatial and statistical analysis and modeling, Adobe Premiere Pro & Illustrator for use case and presentation.
-Figma for App Design.
+* R Tidyverse Packages and Markdown for spatial and statistical analysis and modeling
+* Adobe Premiere Pro & Illustrator for use case and presentation
+* Figma for App Design